- About Us

 The consequences of a court’s ruling in a move-away case can be profound on both parents and children.
 A move could be disputed even at a distance of 50 miles away – so long as the new arrangement would disrupt the other parent’s ability to see their children under the current parenting plan in effect.
 As a result, both the emotional and economic stakes tend to run high in move-away cases.

-At Moradi Saslaw, our experienced attorneys help:
+At Moradi Saslaw, our experienced family law attorneys help:

 The courts cannot prevent adults from moving and traveling freely across the country.
 The issue becomes whether a parent can take their child with them wherever they go.